erinmaus/nomicon/README.md

 * `Nomicon.Story:canContinue()`: Returns true if the story can continue; false otherwise.

-* `Nomicon.Story:continue(yield = true)`: Continues the story.
+* `Nomicon.Story:continue(yield = false)`: Continues the story.
 Returns the current line of text and the tags associated with the that line of text.
 If `yield` is true, then the story will yield nothing after each "step" (execution cycle: get next instruction, advance pointer, check if done).
 Until this method returns, any mutations on `Nomicon.Story` are not allowed.
 This includes, but is not necessarily limited to:
   * Setting a global variable or listening for a global variable
   * Binding an external function
   *